bxparks/AceTime/USER_GUIDE.md

 The epoch seconds is represented by an `int32_t` integer (instead of an `int64_t` used in most modern timezone libraries) to save resources on 8-bit processors without native 64-bit integer instructions.
-The range of a 32-bit integer is about 132 years which allows most features of the AceTime library to work across at least a 100-year (probably as large as 120-year) interval straddling the current epoch year.
+The range of a 32-bit integer is about 136 years which allows most features of the AceTime library to work across at least about a 120-year interval straddling the current epoch year.

-The IANA TZ database is programmatically generated into the `src/zonedb`, `src/zonedbx`, and `src/zonedbc` subdirectories from the raw IANA TZ files.
-The database entries are valid from the years `[2000,10000)` (`zonedb`, `zonedbx`) or `[0001,10000)` (`zonedbc`).
-By adjusting the `currentEpochYear()`, the library will work across any 100-120 year interval straddling the current epoch year, across the 8000 to 10000 year range of the TZ database.
+The IANA TZ database is programmatically generated into 3 predefined databases:
+`src/zonedb`, `src/zonedbx`, and `src/zonedbc` subdirectories.
+Different
+databases have different accuracy ranges, and are designed to work with different `ZoneProcessor` and `ZoneManager` classes.

 **Version**: 2.3.0 (2023-06-27, TZDB 2023c)